What is Robotic Process Automation?

 Benefits of RPA are:

-Decreased costs- Cost savings of approximately 80-90% can be achieved when a business process performed by a full-time agent is replaced by a software robot.
+Decreased costs- Cost savings of approximately 80-90% can be achieved when a business process performed by a full-time agent is replaced by an AI Bot.

 Increased employee engagement- When your help desk agents can focus on high-value tasks they often feel more invested in the work they are completing.
 When implementing RPA projects, we often see staff engaging in repetitive activities e.g. copying data between 10 different systems while completing a single customer request, with RPA they can serve an additional 3 clients instead.